Search Collections

 Undated newspaper clipping describing the pursuit, capture, and death of John Wilkes Booth according to Oliver Lonkey.

-Grand Rapids Eagle newspaper clipping dated May 31, 1889.
+The Daily Inter Ocean newspaper clipping dated December 24, 1887.
 The clipping is in a scrapbook of other articles composed by Luther Byron Baker, who used an old Auditor's General book.
-The article is told by L.B.
-Baker and recounts the manhunt he led to capture John Wilkes Booth.
+The article recounts the pursuit and capture of John Wilkes Booth, his horse, and the diary of Booth.

 State Republican newspaper clipping dated November 23.
 1889.
 The clipping is in a scrapbook of other articles composed by Luther Byron Baker, who used an old Auditor's General book.
 The article provides a brief history of the origin and development of the Secret Service.

-Lansing Republican newspaper clipping is in a scrapbook of other articles composed by Luther Byron Baker, who used an old Auditor's General book.
-The article recounts the true history of the capture and killing of John Wilkes Booth, told by Lt.
+Ingham County Newspaper Clipping dated May 18, 1887.
+The clipping is in a scrapbook of other articles composed by Luther Byron Baker, who used an old Auditor's General book.
+The article recounts Lt.
 L.B.
-Baker.
+Baker's story of the Booth manhunt.

 Soldiers' Bulletin newspaper clipping dated March 1, 1885.
 The clipping is in a scrapbook of other articles composed by Luther Byron Baker, who used an old Auditor's General book.
 The articles retells the story of the Booth manhunt and conspirators.